 18. Gros Morne Hiking Festival

-Discover Gros Morne National Park’s premier hiking adventure this September 12th – 18th at the 3rd Annual Gros Morne Hiking Festival!
+Discover Gros Morne National Park’s premier hiking adventure this September 11th – 17th at the 4th Annual Gros Morne Hiking Festival!
 Our team of experienced guides is excited to welcome hikers back to explore the stunning landscapes of this UNESCO World Heritage Site.
 Challenge yourself on iconic trails like the Tablelands Full Loop, the rugged Bonne Bay Big Lookout, and the rocky summit of Gros Morne Mountain.

 Details

 The Corner Brook Civic Centre is home to the annual Fall Craft Fair.
-Check out the local vendors, art work, crafts, jewelry, and much more.
+Check out the local vendors, artwork, crafts, jewelry, and much more.
 There is also a free kids’ corner craft table and face painting.

 Details